 Rationale:

 SSH provides several logging levels with varying amounts of verbosity.
-The "DEBUG" is specifically not recommended other than strictly for debugging SSH communications since it provides so much data that it is difficult to identify important security information.
-The "INFO" level is the basic level that only records login activity of SSH users.
+DEBUG is specifically not recommended other than strictly for debugging SSH communications since it provides so much data that it is difficult to identify important security information.
+INFO level is the basic level that only records login activity of SSH users.
 In many situations, such as Incident Response, it is important to determine when a particular user was active on a system.
 The logout record can eliminate those users who disconnected, which helps narrow the field.

 Remediation: